GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/integration-guide/index.md

 Once the Browser Library is added to your project there are two sets of possible customizations:

-- Customizing the UI and interaction with the custom tabs.
+- Customizing the UI and interaction with the Custom Tabs.
 - Making the page load faster, and keeping the application alive.

 The UI Customizations are done by using the [`CustomTabsIntent`][3] and the